-Standard Corps Project Development Process
+Standard Corps Project Delivery Process

-This section and its subsections describe the standard study and construction process for most Corps projects, and some exceptions to the standard process.
+The congressional authorization and the appropriations processes are critical steps in a multi-step process to deliver a Corps project.
+This section describes the standard study and construction process for most Corps projects, and some exceptions to the standard process.
 The standard process consists of the following basic steps (also see Table 2):

 - Study authorization is obtained in WRDA or a committee resolution. - The Corps performs a reconnaissance study using appropriated funds. - The Corps performs a feasibility study if the reconnaissance study is favorable and funds are appropriated. - Construction authorization is pursued.
-The Corps can perform preconstruction engineering and design while construction authorization is being pursued. - Congress authorizes construction, and the Corps constructs the project using appropriated funds.
+The Corps can perform preconstruction engineering and design while construction authorization is being pursued. - Congress authorizes construction, and the Corps constructs the project if funds are appropriated.

 The process is not automatic.
 Appropriations are required to perform studies and undertake construction; that is, congressional study and construction authorizations are necessary but insufficient for the Corps to pursue a project.
 For most activities, the Corps also needs a nonfederal sponsor to share the study and construction costs.
 Nonfederal sponsors generally are state, tribal, county, or local agencies or governments.
 Although sponsors typically need to have some taxing authority, some Corps activities can be cost-shared with nonprofit and other entities.
 Since WRDA 1986 (P.L.
 99-662), nonfederal sponsors are responsible for a significant portion of the financing of studies, construction, and operation and maintenance (O&M) of most projects.
-Generally, projects take longer than the times shown in Table 2 because they have to wait for appropriations or congressional authorizations.
+Generally, projects take longer than the times shown to complete the steps shown in Table 2 because they have to wait for appropriations or congressional authorizations.

 Table 2.
-Corps Pro iect Phases, Average e Duration If Full y Funded, and Federal Cost , , ,
+Corps Project Phases, Average Phase Duration If Fully Funded, and Federal Cost

 Reconnaissance Feasibility Preconstruction Engineering and Design (PED) Construction Operation & Maintenance Avg.
-Duration (years), once funding is available to the project and congressional authorization is obtained ı 2-3 approx. 2 varies authorized project duration Federal Share of Costs 100% 50% a varies by project purpose b varies, see Table 3 varies, see Table 3
+Duration (years), once congressionally authorized and funded I 2-3 approx. 2 varies authorized project duration Federal Share of Costs 100% 50%a varies by project purpose ^b varies, see Table 3 varies, see Table 3